nikimanoledaki/CV/README.md

 _BA (Hons) International Relations_

 - Wrote a dissertation about bias in machine learning through a case study of a hiring tool developed by Amazon that devalued women’s CVs.
-- Achieved a grade of 78% in my third-year Cybersecurity module for my case study essays on the spyware industry and the use of Microsoft’s PhotoDNA to combat human trafficking.
+- Achieved the highest grade in my third-year Cybersecurity module on my case study essays on the spyware industry (80%).
 - Grade: 67% (High 2:1)

 **The London School of Economics and Political Science** (7/2019 to 8/2019) </br>